vishvAsa/devaH/content/jyotisham/history/solar_orbit_brAhmaNas_subhASh_kAk.md

 The apparent motion of the sun is the greatest when the earth is at perihelion and the least when the earth is at aphelion.
 Currently, this speed is greatest on January 3.
 Figure 8 presents the current dates for the perihelion and the aphelion.
 The interval between successive perihelia, the anomalistic year, is 365.25964 days which is 0.01845 days longer than the tropical year on which our calendar is based.
 In 2000 calendar years, the date of the perihelion advances about 36 days.
 Or it advances about 185 days, a half-year, in 10000 years.
 The perihelion cycles, therefore, in about 20000 years.
 It is this relative shrinking of the summers and winters which causes ice ages with a period of about 20000 years.24
 It is interesting to observe that the Greeks discovered the asymmetry in the quarters of the year around 400 BC.
 Euktemon is supposed to have discovered this asymmetry and beginning with the winter solstice he found the four intervals to be 92, 93, 90 and 90 days.
 Kallippos (c.
 370 BC) is supposed to have improved upon these numbers by proposing 90, 94, 92 and 89 days.
 Modern calculations show that at this time, the four quarters of the year starting with the winter solstice were 90.4,94.1,92.3, and 88.6 days long.
 The period from the winter solstice to the summer solstice was then 184.5 days and the perihelion occurred more than a month prior to the winter solstice.“
 Considering the rites of the Brāhmaṇas it is best to assume that the insistence that there were exactly 180 days from the winter to the summer solstice was some kind of an idealization.
 Apparently the basis of this count was the observation that the period from the winter to the summer solstice was shorter than the corresponding period from the summer to the winter solstice.
 The approximate equality of these two halves of the year would occur when the perihelion is at either of the two solstices.
 Now, the perihelion was at the winter solstices in 1200 AD, but that is too late to have been the basis of the observations.
 The other possibility is that during the rites the perihelion occurred prior to June 21, but this would be true only before about 8800 BC.
 But this gives periods which will be considered to be to early for the rites described in the Brāhmaṇas.
-There is no reason to doubt that the ancient Indians had found that
+There is no reason to doubt that the ancient Indians had found that the two halves of the year were asymmetric in a certain sense.
-188
-INDIAN JOURNAL OF HISTORY OF SCIENCE the two halves of the year were asymmetric in a certain sense.
 From the observations of the Greeks it is clear that this asymmetry between the two halves of the year during the 1st millennium BC. was just the opposite of what we find in the Brāhmaṇas.
 These texts describe rites which should thus belong to a much earlier age.
 How much earlier we cannot be certain of at this time given the confusion regarding the chronology of early India.
 A distinction should be made between the period of the rites and the time that these rites were written down.
 It is common for a religious tradition to be practised even after the astronomical basis for it ceases to have any meaning.
 For example, the biblical account of the creation of the universe in seven days may have been true in a metaphorical sense where each day represents the creation of the planets but three thousand years after the origin of this myth there are people who believe in it literally.
 It is natural to assume that the myths of the ancient people were already very old when they were written down.
 This is a point which has been very powerfully made and substantiated by de Santillana and von Dechend before.26 What we obtain from the analysis presented in this paper is that the Vedic tradition was already as ancient as the archaeological record which has been traced back to at least 8000 B.C. in Mehrgarh in the unbroken tradition."
 We can be certain that the first millennium B.C. for the rites of the Brāhmaṇas, as was assumed by the colonial historians of the 19th century, is absolutely ruled out.
 We have proposed that, being as conservative as possible, one may assign the 2nd millennium BC. as representing the period when the Brāhmaṇas were written down.
 This is supported by other evidence in these texts which refers to the 3rd and the 2nd millennia BC.
 This dating has the virtue of being supported by recent archaeological findings.
 28
 Once the idea of the non-uniform motion of the sun had taken root, the idea of the apogee exercising a slowing force would be a natural development.

-CONCLUSION
+## CONCLUSION
 This paper on the orbit of the sun, together with the earlier work of Yājñavalkya on harmonizing the solar and the lunar years by means of the 95-year intercalary cycle, provides an explanation for the legend that Yājñavalkya was inspired by the sun.
 This "inspiration" here suggests Yājñavalkya's development of a theory related to the motion of the sun and its reconciliation with the motion of the moon.
 The evidence from the design of the altar of layer 5 confirms that the year was divided into two parts: winter solstice to summer solstice being equal to 181 days, and midsummer-to-midwinter of 184 or 185 days.
 This means that the Brāhmaṇa rites could definitely not belong to the first millennium BC.
-This conclusion is of the greatest
-THE SUN'S ORBIT IN THE BRAHMANAS
-189
-significance for the chronology of the Vedic texts and it invalidates the chronology popularized by Max Mūller.
+This conclusion is of the greatest significance for the chronology of the Vedic texts and it invalidates the chronology popularized by Max Mūller.
 The theory that the sun was the “lotus” (the central point of the sky and that it kept the worlds together by its “strings of wind” gave rise to a heliocentric tradition in India.
 The offset of the sun's orbit evolved into the notion of mandocca and the motions of the planets around the sun were tranferred to the earth's frame through the device of the sīghrocca.
 The continuing analysis of the astronomical references in the Brāhmaṇas has made it clear that the theory that the Siddhantic astronomy was somehow derived from the Babylonians and the Greeks is wrong.
 What is emerging from texts, that are anterior, by any reckoning, to the eras of astronomical advance in Babylonia or in Greece is that astronomical ideas developed in India in stages and these stages can be seen in the different layers of the Vedic texts, the Brāhmaṇas, and the Vedānga Jyotiṣa.

-Vernal equinox
-March 20
-SPRING
-WINTER
-Summer solstice June 21
-Aphelion
-July 4
-Sun 91% million miles ...
--
--
--
--
--
--
-941 million miles da
-Focus Center of ellipse
-Perihelion
-Jan 3
-Focus
-Winter solstice Dec 21
-SUMMER
-AUTUMN
-Autumnal equinox Sept 22
-Figure 8.
-The current dates of the perihelion and the aphelion.
+{{< figure src="../../images/perihelion_aphelion_solstice_equinox_2000CE.png" title="Figure 8.
+The current dates of the perihelion and the aphelion. " class="thumbnail">}}

-190
-INDIAN JOURNAL OF HISTORY OF SCIENCE i min
-Ó
-R
-oo
-REFERENCES AND NOTES
+## REFERENCES AND NOTES
-1. Kak, S.C.
+- 1. Kak, S.C.
 “Astronomy in the śatapatha Brāhmaṇa”, Indian Journal of History of Science, 28 (1993), 15-34.
-Kak, S.C.
+- Kak, S.C.
 "Astronomy of the Vedic Altars and the Rigveda", Mankind Quarterly, 33 (1992), 43-55.
-Kak, S.C.
+- Kak, S.C.
 “Astronomy of the Vedic Altars", Vistus in Astronomy, 36 (1993), 117-140.
-S.C.
+- S.C.
 Kak, The Astronomical Code of the r̥gveda.
 Aditta, New Delhi (1994).
 J. Eggeling, (tr.), The śatapatha Brāhmaṇa.
 Motilal Banarsidass, Delhi, 1988 (1882 1900).
-W. Caland (ed.), The śatapatha Brāhmaṇa in the Kūnvīya Recension.
+- W. Caland (ed.), The śatapatha Brāhmaṇa in the Kūnvīya Recension.
 Motilal Banarsidass, Delhi, 1983 (1926); page 5 of the Introduction.
 For a review of the evidence regarding the drying up of the Sarasvati around 1900 B.C. see Kak, The Astronomcal Code .... or see J.M.
 Kenoyer, “The Indus valley tradition of Pakistan and Western India”, Journal of World Prehistory, 5 (1991), 331-385.
 H.P.
 Francfort, “Evidence for Harappan irrigation system in Haryana and Rajasthan”, Eastern, Anthropologist, 45(1992), 87-103.
 Note that the earliest calendar in India was the Saptarși calendar with a cycle of 2700 years, with a 100 years assigned to each nakṣatra.
 It appears that the discrepancy between the Aryabhaṭa and Varāhmihira accounts arose when a back-calculation was made where instead of 27 naksutras, 28 nakṣatras were used.
 For a discussion of this issue see Kak, The Astronomical Code .....
 See Notes 2, 3, 4.
-Also see D. Frawley, “Planets in the Vedic literature", Indian Journal of History of Science, 29 (1994) 495-506; S.C.
+Also see D. Frawley, “Planets in the Vedic literature", Indian Journal of History of Science, 29 (1994) 495-506;
+- S.C.
 Kak, “Knowledge of the planets in the third millennium BC”, Quarterly Journal of the Royal Astrinomical Society, 37 (1996) 709-715.
 10. Burgess, E. The Sūrya Siddhānta.
-Delhi: Motilal Banarsidass, 1989 (1860);
-See also Indian Journal of History of Science, 20 (1985), and B.L. van der Waerden, “Two treatises on Indian astronomy”, Journal for the History of Astronomy, 11 (1980) 50-84.
+Delhi: Motilal Banarsidass, 1989 (1860); See also Indian Journal of History of Science, 20 (1985), and B.L. van der Waerden, “Two treatises on Indian astronomy”, Journal for the History of Astronomy, 11 (1980) 50-84.
 11. Billard, R. L'Astronomie Indienne.
 Ecole Francaise d'Extreme Orient, Paris (1971).
 12. Van der Waerden, B.L.
 "The conjunction of 3102 B.C.".
 Centaurus, 24 (1980) 117-131.
+13.
-13. Thurston, H. Early Astronomy.
+- Thurston, H. Early Astronomy.
 Springer-Verlag, New York (1994), p.
 188. 14.
-Kramrisch, S. The Presence of Siva.
+- Kramrisch, S. The Presence of Siva.
 Princeton University Press, Princeton (1981), pp.
 42-43.
 15. In addition to the references above, see S.C.
 Kak, “The astronomy of the age of geometric altars”, Quarterly Journal of the Royal Astronomyical Societyr, 36 (1995) 385-396.
+16.
-16. T.S.
+- T.S.
 Kuppanna Sastry, Vedūnga Jyotiṣa of Lagadha.
 Indian National Science Academy, New Delhi (1985).
 17. ŚB 8.2.1.1 18. ŚB 8.3.1.1 19. ŚB 8.4.1.1 20. ŚB 8.5.1.1 21. ŚB 8.6.1.1 22. ŚB 8.5.4.12
-THE SUN'S ORBIT IN THE BRAHMANAS
-191
 23. see page 98 of Part 4 of item 5 above.
 That Eggeling was aware that there was a discrepancy in his interpretation and the descriptions in the text is shown by his Note 2 on page 128 where he says, “Bricks would seem, in the fifth layer, to lie by half a foot further away from the central point ...".
 24. J. Imbrie and K.P.
 Imbrie, Ice Ages.
 Harvard University Press, Cambridge (1986).
 25. W.M.
 O'Neil, Early Astronomy.
 Sydney University Press, Sydney (1986), pages 56-57; but note that there is a typographical error in the book regarding the period of the perihelion cycle.
 26. Santillana, G. de and H. von Dechend, Hamlet's Mill: An essay on myth and the frame of time.
 Gambit, Boston (1969).
 27. Feuerstein, G., Kak, S.C., Frawley, D. In Search of the Cradle of Civilization.
 Quest Books, Wheaton 91995).
 28. See Note 4, or see above.